 I’m overdue for a blog update post.

-In late January/ early February, the roof was re-done while we were on our honeymoon.
+In late January/ early February, the roof was re-done with help of Rooftop Chimney while we were on our honeymoon.

 We then proceeded to gut several rooms in the house including the corner bedrooms that had water damage.
 It’s amazing how a new roof solves that water problem!

 Here is the house from the back.
 You can see the terrible state of the deck and the new roof.